scrapedia/scrapy-cookies/docs/intro/overview.rst

 What just happened?
 -------------------

-When you ran your spider, this middleware will initialize all related objects related with containing cookies.
+When you run your spider, this middleware initializes all objects related to maintaining cookies.

-The crawl started to send requests, receive responses, at the same time this middleware extract and set the cookies to them.
+The crawl starts to send requests and receive responses, at the same time this middleware extracts and sets the cookies from and to requests and responses.

 When the spider stopped, this middleware will save the cookies to the path defined in ``COOKIES_PERSISTENCE_DIR``.